Hopasaurus/opssat-docker/README.md

 That will put you in a shell, from there type `gpredict` to see if that will start... then attempt to follow the instructions from the gr-opssat repo

+Running the decoding app:
+- `cd gr-opssat`
+- `python3 apps/desktop/main.py`

+Running the flowgraph in test mode:
+- `gnuradio-companion`
+- click on stuff.

 TODO:
 TODO:

 - Add instructions on how to start and test the programs
 - Add instructions on how to setup home location in gpredict
 - Figure out how to hook up and add the rtl-sdr (remember to do whatever to kick it out of the host)
+  - on host:
+    - sudo modprobe -r dvb_usb_rtl28xxu
+    - this will remove the module from the host allowing the container to use the hardware.
+    - if you are doing this a lot it might be a good idea to blacklist the module.

 TODO: